Fall Soccer – General Information

 with local travel

 ** There is an overlap between the oldest 8U players and the youngest 10U players.
-Players born 9/2/15 – 12/31/15 may choose to play either in the 8U division, with kids in their grade, or in the first year of 10U, where we keep score, maintain standings, and hold a championship tournament in December.
+Players born 9/2/16 – 12/31/16 may choose to play either in the 8U division, with kids in their grade, or in the first year of 10U, where we keep score, maintain standings, and hold a championship tournament in December.
+8U players can join Grad Series, and 10U players can try out for All-Stars.
 Don’t panic!
-You can change your mind up until July 15 — just email registrar@ayso13.org.
+You can change your mind up until July 15 — just email [email protected].
 Expect the registration system to place players born on Sept 1 into the wrong division.
 These will be manually adjusted before teams are assigned.

 The youngest players, in 4U (playground) and 5U (schoolyard), play in a jamboree format, usually on Saturday morning at Victory Park, divided into two groups, most likely at 8am and 9am.
 There are no formal teams.
 The program is run by experienced coaches and professional trainers.